LuckyJimJD/Residency/_pages/schedule.md

 #### Midterm Evaluation

-- Give mid-term evaluation form to your site supervisor.
+- Give mid-term evaluation form (available on TWEN) to your site supervisor.
 	- The evaluation should be completed and posted to TWEN by the end of Week 6
 - Schedule site supervisor's conference with faculty supervisor: [calendly.com/emfink/](https://calendly.com/emfink/))
  	- The conference should take pluce during Week 6 (February 8-12)